JOURNAL OF NUTRITION & DIETETICS : GENERAL INFORMATION

 c.
 Article Processing Fee

 JND is a self-supporting organization and does not receive funding from any institution/government.
 Hence, the management of the Journal is solely financed by the handling fees received from authors.
-The manuscript handling fees are required to meet operations expenses such as employees’ salaries, internet services, webhosting, application development and support, electricity etc. Being an Open Access Journal, JND does not receive payment for subscription, as the journal is freely accessible over the internet.
-Authors are required to pay a manuscript-handling fee of USD 70 for the processing of their articles.
+The manuscript handling fees are required to meet operations expenses such as employees’ salaries, internet services, webhosting, application development and support, electricity etc. Authors are required to pay a manuscript-handling fee of USD 50 for the processing of their articles.
 Authors are required to make payment only after their manuscripts have been accepted for publication.

 d.
 Peer Review Process